brandur/sorg/content/drafts/webhooks.md

-Lately I've been talking about what [API paradigms might look like beyond our current world of REST](/api-paradigms), so it seems like a good time to look at some modern alternatives to webhooks as well.
+Lately I've been talking about what [API paradigms might look like beyond our current world of REST](/api-paradigms), so it seems like a good time to look at some modern alternatives to webhooks.

 ### The HTTP log (#http-log)

 Since the inception of webhooks there's been a few technologies that have been standardized that are well-suited for streaming changes.
-[WebSockets][websockets] and [server-sent events][sse] are two examples.
+[WebSockets][websockets] and [server-sent events][sse] (SSE) are two great examples.

-Consumers would negotiate a stream over HTTP, and hold onto it listening for new events from the server as long as they can.
+Consumers would negotiate a stream over HTTP with the normal RESTish API, and hold onto it listening for new events from the server as long as they can.
 Unlike webhooks, events are easily accessible from any environment (that allows outgoing connections), fully verified, ordered, and even potentially versioned according to the consumer's request.

-A potential downside is that it's the consumer's responsibility to make requests and track where they left off.
-This is a fairly modest requirement, but it's likely to cause problems for at least some users as they lose their place in the stream, or don't fetch incoming events in time.
+A downside is that it's the consumer's responsibility to make requests and track where they left off.
+This isn't an overly difficult requirement, but it's likely to cause problems for at least some users as they lose their place in the stream, or don't fetch incoming events in time.
 Providers would undoubtedly also have to put limits on how far back in history users are allowed to request, and have an implementation that makes sending lots of aging event data efficient.

 ### GraphQL subscriptions (#graphql)